-The Commission does not expressly deny that there was a procedural defect, but, with reference in particular to the judgment of the Court of Justice in Distillers Company v Commission, 25 submits that what happened cannot be regarded as having affected the contents of the decision.
+The Commission does not expressly deny that there was a procedural defect, but, with reference in particular to the judgment of the Court of Justice in Distillers Company v Commission, submits that what happened cannot be regarded as having affected the contents of the decision.
 The Commission points out that there is no period prescribed for sending out the draft minutes, just as, in the Commission's view, there are no rules stipulating to whom the draft and the approved minutes should be sent.

 The Commission further points out that in the present case both the Commissioners and the Advisory Committee took the decision in full knowledge of the applicants' views.
-As regards the Advisory Committee, that view is borne out by the fact that representatives of all the Member States took part in the hearing before the Commission although Greece and Luxembourg attended the Commission.
+As regards the Advisory Committee, that view is borne out by the fact that representatives of all the Member States took part in the hearing before the Commission although Greece and Luxembourg attended only the 1984 meetings.
+According to the Commission, it is immaterial in this connection whether the same officials attended the hearings and participated in the Advisory Council's meetings.
+Finally, the Commission observes generally that the applicants have not claimed that the draft minutes did not contain a true record of the substance of the applicants' statements.